buildsec/frsca/examples/buildpacks/README.md

 # Only if a cluster is needed.
 make setup-minikube

-# Setup tekton w/ chains
+# Setup FRSCA environment
-make setup-tekton-chains tekton-generate-keys
+make setup-frsca

 #### Begin local minikube registry
 ##